Clark International Airport station: History

 A rail link from Clark International Airport to the capital was originally planned in the 1990s.
 The first proposal, called the "Manila–Clark rapid railway system", was discontinued due to disagreement on funding.
 In the early 2000s, the Northrail project was pursued.
 This involved the conversion the rail gauge from narrow gauge to standard gauge, and linking Manila to Malolos, Bulacan and eventually to Clark and the airport.
 While the project commenced in 2007, it was repeatedly halted due to allegations of overpricing, then discontinued in 2011.
+The station is being constructed as part of the second phase of the North–South Commuter Railway.

 Design

-The station is being constructed as part of the second phase of the North–South Commuter Railway.

-Clark spur

-The station will be built at the end of the Clark spur line of the NSCR North, while the mainline will lead to the future New Clark City station in Capas, Tarlac.
+The station will be built at the end of the Clark spur line of the NSCR, while the mainline will lead to the future New Clark City station in Capas, Tarlac.
 Without a railway wye to link the station with New Clark City, there are no direct segments linking the two sections.

 It will begin as an approximately 1000 m quadruple-track segment of the mainline before splitting near the SCTEX–NLEX Interchange Road.
 From there, it will continue as an elevated line for at least 1000 m before approaching an at-grade section in which the two depot tracks for the Mabalacat rail yard will meet the branch line.
 The Clark Airport-bound section will transition from at-grade to depressed before approaching a Y-junction with one of the depot tracks.
 At this point, the rest of the line will be underground until it reaches the station.
 According to detailed design documents, the maximum speed for this section is at 120 km/h due to a tighter curve radius.